 - BRB staff formulated rules and began approval of state bonds and lease-purchase transactions in fiscal year 1988.
 The BRB has developed and adopted debt issuance guidelines and policies for state issuers to standardize and rationalize the issuance and management of debt by the State of Texas.
 The primary objectives of the guidelines are to establish conditions for the use of debt, to create procedures and policies that minimize the state's debt service and issuance costs, retain the highest possible credit rating, and maintain full and complete financial disclosure and reporting.
-The policies apply to all debt issued by the State, including leases and any other forms of indebtedness supported by state revenues or revenues from other sources. - BRB staff analyzes and reports to the Legislature, rating agencies, bond community, and general public on overall state debt, economic and financial conditions, trends, and developments in the credit markets. - BRB staff calculates the state's Constitutional Debt Limit pursuant to Article III, Section 49-j of the Texas Constitution. - BRB staff publishes a State Debt Annual Report which includes credit-market trends affecting Texas bonds issued during the state's fiscal year, along with detail on total state debt outstanding, debt-service requirements, and costs of issuing state debt. - BRB staff publishes a State Debt Affordability Study which provides the state leadership with a basis to assess the impact of bond programs on the state's fiscal position, and thus enable more informed decisions on financing proposals and capital spending priorities. - BRB staff publishes a Capital Expenditure Plan which is prepared biannually before each legislative session to help legislators better assess and anticipate the impact of future debt service on the state's budget. - BRB staff assists the State Comptroller in the preparation of the Bond Appendix (Appendix A) of the state's General Obligation debt Official Statement.
+The policies apply to all debt issued by the state, including leases and any other forms of indebtedness supported by state revenues or revenues from other sources. - BRB staff analyzes and reports to the Legislature, rating agencies, bond community, and general public on overall state debt, economic and financial conditions, trends, and developments in the credit markets. - BRB staff calculates the state's Constitutional Debt Limit pursuant to Article III, Section 49-j of the Texas Constitution. - BRB staff publishes a State Debt Annual Report which includes credit-market trends affecting Texas bonds issued during the state's fiscal year, along with detail on total state debt outstanding, debt-service requirements, and costs of issuing state debt. - BRB staff publishes a State Debt Affordability Study which provides the state leadership with a basis to assess the impact of bond programs on the state's fiscal position, and thus enable more informed decisions on financing proposals and capital spending priorities. - BRB staff publishes a Capital Expenditure Plan which is prepared biannually before each legislative session to help legislators better assess and anticipate the impact of future debt service on the state's budget. - BRB staff assists the State Comptroller in the preparation of the Bond Appendix (Appendix A) of the state's General Obligation debt Official Statement. - BRB staff publishes state debt data in the form of online searchable databases and makes detailed data available on the BRB Data Center and Texas Open Data Portal.